 This practice is still in use although some teams have moved to a more of a “canvas” model.
 The way they track and report progress is based on an agreed view of current performance versus future expectations.
 As it’s visible, comments aid the teams in stretching their goals and thus facilitate rapid improvement based upon customer perception.

 Modern management helps their teams “mature’ by allowing them the freedom to judge their journey by setting signposts that makes sense to them and their customers.
 As a leader (Manager, Product Owner, Team Lead), consider these questions to help you guide your teams to better practices, no matter what their work entails.

-How do you measure maturity?
+How do you measure maturity across people, processes, and ITSM tools?
 How do you help teams mature?
 Do you use pre-described maturity matrices or one that’s tailor-made by the people involved?
 I’d love to know, so please leave a comment.

 After 50 years of being or managing every conceivable role in IT, including CIO, he is heading towards retirement (his way of doing things).
 Daniel now facilitates challenging discussions and workshops for teams that want to benefit from technology methods (Shiny New Things) and needs a way to begin that journey.
 Daniel is also on the board of itSMFUK, helping others share their stories.
 Daniel also speaks at conferences such as SITS London, Service Space 2022 and itSMF UK 2022.